 - 1. Collect Dupuytren and other health information from people using secure online forms.
-The IDDB signup process starts at http://DupStudy.com. - 2.
+The IDDB signup process starts at https://DupStudy.com. - 2.
 Collect blood tests from people who have enrolled and completed follow-up surveys. - 3.
-Analyze the blood tests to find what correlates with how bad the Dupuytren disease is (biomarkers) and what might be the wrong that could be treated (molecular targets) and use this information to develop new treatments.
+Analyze the blood tests to find what correlates with how bad the Dupuytren disease is (biomarkers), find what might be treated (molecular targets), and use this information to develop new treatments.

 Enroll today, and spread the word.
 The sooner we finish, the sooner we will find a cure.
-The most current version of this document is at http://Dupuytrens.org/IDDB.pdf http://Dupuytrens.org Phone 561-429-8279 FAX 561-828-0494